 The first public tender was announced in 2017 and funding was released in 2018.
-Further public tenders are announced on an annual basis throughout the 2018-2021 period.
-Their funding begins between 2019 and 2022.
+Further public tenders were announced on an annual basis throughout the 2018-2021 period.
+Their funding begins between 2019 and 2021.
+In 2021, no call will be announced.
+The programme will be replaced with the Sigma programme.